 What are the risks of lumpectomy?

-How should I prepare for surgery?
+How should I prepare for lumpectomy surgery?

-How long will surgery take?
+How long does a lumpectomy take?

-Will I need to stay overnight in the hospital after surgery?
+Do I need to stay overnight in the hospital after surgery?

-How long will it take to recover?
+How long does it take to recover?

 When can I return to my normal routine and activities?